DataShades/ckanext-files/README.md

   URL instead of using `files_multipart_update`.
 * `files_multipart_complete` compares `content_type`, `size` and `hash`(if
   present) specified during initialization of upload with actual values.
 If they are different, upload is not converted into normal file.
-It's not possible to modify expected `content_type`, `size` and `hash`.
-The only option is to remove existing upload and start a new one, with correct parameters.
+Depending on implementation, storage may just ignore incorrect initial expectations an assign a real values to the file as long as they are allowed by storage configuration.
+But it's recommended to reject such uploads, so it safer to assume, that incorrect expectations are not accepted.

 Incomplete files support most of normal file actions, but you need to pass